cfraz89/tapioca/README.md

     ]
 ```

-If you wish to map how a field is encoded, you can use the `encoder` function
+If you wish to map how a field is encoded, you can use the `mapEncoder` function

 ```haskell
 asOrdinal :: Int -> String